RESEARCH STARTER

 Genus: Ichthyostega

-Ichthyostega was not a large animal.
-It only grew to a length of three feet (one meter) and weighed a little over 200 pounds (90 kilograms).
-With strong front legs that carried much of the animal's weight, Ichthyostega crawled at a slow speed.
-In the water, the animal used its flipper-like back legs and strong tail to move it.
-The animal was able to feel small vibrations in the water through special nerves in the animal's head.
+Ichthyostega includes Ichthyostega eigili and Ichthyostega watsoni, though some scientists consider these to be one species.
+The classification of these animals has been long debated.
+Ichthyostega stensioei was the first species of this genus to be discovered.
+It was not a large animal.
+It only grew to 5 feet (1 1/2 meters) long and weighed around 50 pounds (22 1/2 kilograms).
+With strong front legs that carried much of the animal's weight, Ichthyostega crawled slowly.
+In the water, the animal used its flipper-like back legs and strong tail to move.
+The animal could feel small vibrations in the water through special nerves in the animal's head.
 This helped it see better in its dark and cloudy surroundings.
-The eyes of Ichthyostega were located high on the animals head, like a crocodiles.
+Its eyes were high on its head, like crocodiles.
 This allowed the animal to see as it floated at the surface of a cloudy swamp.
-At the back of Ichthyostega's head were two small openings that were connected to the animal's throat.
+At the back of Ichthyostega's head were two small openings connected to the animal's throat.
 These openings acted as snorkels and helped the animal breathe as it swam.
-The animal also had special nostrils which helped it smell underwater, like fish do today.
+The animal had special nostrils which helped it smell underwater, like fish.

-Ichthyostega lived on a diet of fish, amphibians, and invertebrates (animals with no back bone).
-Ichthyostega preyed on animals on land and in the water as crocodiles do today.
-Because of its small size, it probably only attacked animals that it could swallow in one bite.
-Some of the fish that swam with Ichthyostega had thick, armored skin and may have been too difficult for it to eat.
-It probably had better luck preying on some of the smaller fish, fish larvae (eggs), worms, and insects.
+Ichthyostega lived on a diet of fish, amphibians, and invertebrates (animals with no backbone).
+Ichthyostega, like crocodiles, preyed on animals on land and in the water.
+Because of its small size, it probably only attacked animals it could swallow in one bite.
+Some fish that swam with Ichthyostega had thick, armored skin and may have been too difficult to eat.
+It had better luck preying on smaller fish, fish larvae (eggs), worms, and insects.

 Many of the larger fish, like the freshwater shark, would have had an easy time preying on the small Ichthyostega.
 It was also in danger of being attacked by Eurypterids.
-These large, crab-like predators were a threat to Ichthyostega both in the water and on the land.
-They could grow to be seven feet long and had long, strong legs which they used to cut up their prey.
+These large, crab-like predators threatened Ichthyostega in water and on land.
+They could grow to seven feet long and had long, strong legs which they used to cut up their prey.

-Scientists do not know very much about the breeding habits of Ichthyostega because no fossils of the young have been found.
-Most female amphibians lay unfertilized eggs in water, where they are fertilized by the male.
+Scientists are unsure about the breeding habits of Ichthyostega because no fossils of the young have been found.
+Most female amphibians lay unfertilized eggs in water, where a male fertilizes them.
 The eggs then hatch from larvae, or small egg-like creatures.
 When born, young Ichthyostega had no gills for breathing in water.

 Ichthyostega lived in a moist, subtropical climate near the rivers and coastal areas.
 This gave Ichthyostega plenty of insects to eat and attracted other small amphibians.